sayyid5416/IslamicClockOfficial/README.md

 # 📱 Islamic Clock

-**Islamic Clock** is a privately developed Android app that provides Islamic timings, alarms, events, books, Hadiths, Quran, and much more.
+**Islamic Clock** is a privately developed Android app that provides Islamic timings, alarms, events, books, Hadiths, Quran, Ziyarah, Tasbeeh, and much more.

 ---